osm-search/Nominatim/docs/customize/Country-Settings.md

     you must explicitly state the canonical output or Nominatim will not handle the variations correctly.

+#### `sanitizers`

+Defines [Sanitizers](Sanitizers.md) which should only applied to places within the given country.
+Country-specific sanitizers are executed after the general sanitizers have run.

 ### Other country-specific configuration

 There are some other configuration files where you can set localized settings